ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_general_windows.rst

 Unlike setting up a single Windows instance with Vagrant, these hosts can also be accessed using the IP address directly as well as through the forwarded ports.
-It is easier to access it over the host only network adapter as the normal protocol ports are used, e.g. RDP is still over ``3389``.
+It is easier to access it over the host only network adapter as the normal protocol ports are used, for example RDP is still over ``3389``.
 In cases where the host cannot be resolved using the host only network IP, the following protocols can be access over ``127.0.0.1`` using these forwarded ports: